mkazuyuki/hauc/iSCSI-cluster.md

 - Download CetOS 7.6 (CentOS-7-x86_64-DVD-1810.iso) and put it on /vmfs/volumes/datastore1/iso of esxi1 and esxi2.

-- Run the below scripts to create VMs (iSCSI1 on ESXi#1, iSCSI2 on ESXi#2).
+- Create VMs (iSCSI1 on ESXi#1, iSCSI2 on ESXi#2).

-  The disk size for iSCSI Datastore can be specified at the line of **my $DATASTORE_SIZE = "500G";** in cf-iscsi-phase1.pl.
+  The disk size of the iSCSI Target which will be an ESXi Datastore can be specified at the line of **my $iscsi_size	= "20G";** in *cf-iscsi-phase1.pl* in the subfolder *cf*.
   e.x.

-		my $DATASTORE_SIZE = "1024G";
+		my $iscsi_size	= "1024G";

-  - Run *cf-iscsi-phase1.pl* in the Docs-Master subfolder CF for configuring the VMs.
+  Run *cf-iscsi-phase1.pl* in subfolder *cf*.

-- Boot the VMs and install CentOS to them.
+- Boot VMs and install CentOS to them.

-	- What needed is to select sda as *INSTALLATION DESTINATION* and setting *ROOT PASSWORD*
+  What needed is to select sda as *INSTALLATION DESTINATION* and setting *ROOT PASSWORD*.

+- Configure the first network of VMs

-- On ESXi Host Client, open the VMs console and login to them, then run the below commands to set IP address so that plink.exe can access to the VMs.
+  Open ESXi Host Client, open iSCSI VMs console and login to them, then run the below command to set IP address so that Windows client can access to the VMs.

-  - on iSCSI1 :
+  - on iSCSI1 console:

 		nmcli c m ens192 ipv4.method manual ipv4.addresses 172.31.255.11/24 connection.autoconnect yes

-  - on iSCSI2 :
+  - on iSCSI2 console:

 		nmcli c m ens192 ipv4.method manual ipv4.addresses 172.31.255.12/24 connection.autoconnect yes

+- Configure VMs

-- Run *cf-iscsi-phase2.pl* in the Docs-Master subfolder CF for configuring the VMs.
+  Run *cf-iscsi-phase2.pl* in the subfolder *cf*.

-  When you get questioned like below, pysh "y" then enter key.
+  When you get questioned like below, push "y" then enter key.

 		2019/09/02 09:26:44 [D] | WARNING - POTENTIAL SECURITY BREACH!
 		2019/09/02 09:26:44 [D] | The server's host key does not match the one PuTTY has